 Recently, Mr. James had a motor blow up on him, and he decided that it is time to stop fiddling with his contraptions in the yard because “you got to know when to stop.”

-When speaking with him, we went on about how he would bring all of his rides up to the Brooklet Peanut Festival, but this year would be his last one.
-He set up his rides right were he always does, on the corner of Warnock Street and Railroad Street.
+When speaking with him, he went on about how he would bring all of his rides up to the Brooklet Peanut Festival, but this year would be his last one.
+He set up his rides right where he always does, on the corner of Warnock Street and Railroad Street.

 He brought one of his golf carts that runs off of a lawnmower motor.